Supreme Court keeps immigration limits in place indefinitely

 “And courts should not be in the business of perpetuating administrative edicts designed for one emergency only because elected officials have failed to address a different emergency.
 We are a court of law, not policymakers of last resort,” the justices wrote.

+White House press secretary Karine Jean-Pierre said Tuesday that the Biden administration “will, of course, comply with the order and prepare for the Court’s review.”

+“At the same time, we are advancing our preparations to manage the border in a secure, orderly, and humane way when Title 42 eventually lifts and will continue expanding legal pathways for immigration,” Jean-Pierre added.
+“Title 42 is a public health measure, not an immigration enforcement measure, and it should not be extended indefinitely.”

-A federal judge sided with advocates in November and set a Dec.
+In in November, a federal judge sided with advocates and set a Dec.
 21 deadline to end the policy.
 Conservative-leaning states appealed to the Supreme Court, warning that an increase in migration would take a toll on public services and cause an “unprecedented calamity” that they said the federal government had no plan to deal with.

 Roberts, who handles emergency matters that come from federal courts in the nation’s capital, issued a stay to give the court time to more fully consider both sides’ arguments.